-• New technology improves feasibility green ammonia fuel production
+• New technology improves feasibility of green ammonia fuel production

 Fuel for thought

-New technology improves feasibility green ammonia fuel production
+New technology improves feasibility of green ammonia fuel production

-Drawing inspiration from natural processes such as lightning, which drives nitrogen fixation in the atmosphere, the team developed a plasma-electrochemical reactor.
-This reactor, detailed in a study published in the Journal of the American Chemical Society, represents a substantial advance in green ammonia synthesis.
+Drawing inspiration from natural processes such as lightning, which drives nitrogen fixation in the atmosphere, the team developed a plasma-electrochemical reactor, detailed in a study published in the Journal of the American Chemical Society.

 “We are rethinking ammonia production in a way that aligns with modern sustainability goals,” explains Chris Li, PhD, the study's corresponding author.
 “Our process relies solely on renewable electricity and common resources—air and water—making it a zero-carbon solution.”

-The plasma-electrochemical reactor functions in two stages.
-First, the plasma reactor converts humidified air into nitrogen oxide fragments.
-These are then fed into an electrochemical reactor equipped with a copper-palladium catalyst, which efficiently converts the nitrogen oxides into ammonia.
+A plasma-electrochemical reactor has two stages.
+First, the plasma reactor converts humidified air into nitrogen oxide fragments; these are fed into an electrochemical reactor equipped with a copper-palladium catalyst that converts them into ammonia.

 “Plasma energy creates a complex mixture of nitrogen oxides, making selective conversion to ammonia extremely challenging,” says Xiaoli Ge, the study’s first author.
 “Our graph theory approach allowed us to pinpoint and overcome these challenges, paving the way for efficient and stable ammonia production.”